What to Look for When Buying a Used HP 3D Printing System

 Jet Fusion 5200 and 5600 Series

-The Jet Fusion 5200 Series is HP's flagship production MJF platform, designed for 24/7 manufacturing.
-It features improved thermal control, faster build speeds, and enhanced part quality over the 4200.
+The Jet Fusion 5200 Series is HP's flagship production MJF platform, designed for 24/7 manufacturing with improved thermal control, faster build speeds, and enhanced part quality over the 4200.
 The build volume measures 380 x 284 x 380 mm.
 The Jet Fusion 5600 Series adds advanced process controls and expanded material capabilities.
-Both support PA 12, PA 11, PA 12 GB (glass bead filled), TPU, and polypropylene.
-These platforms are typically sold as complete production cells including printer, processing station, and build units.
+Both support PA 12, PA 11, PA 12 GB, TPU, and polypropylene, and are typically sold as complete production cells including printer, processing station, and build units.

 Jet Fusion 4200 Series

 The Jet Fusion 4200 was HP's first volume production MJF system and remains the most widely available model on the secondary market.
-With the same 380 x 284 x 380 mm build volume, it delivers production-capable output at a lower investment level.
-The 4200 supports PA 12 and PA 12 GB.
-Many service bureaus upgrading to 5200 or 5600 Series platforms release well-maintained 4200 systems to the used market.
+With the same 380 x 284 x 380 mm build volume, it delivers production-capable output at a lower investment level and supports PA 12 and PA 12 GB.
+Many service bureaus upgrading to 5200 or 5600 platforms release well-maintained 4200 systems to the used market.

 Jet Fusion 580 Color Series

-The Jet Fusion 580 and Jet Fusion 380 are compact MJF systems designed for prototyping, design verification, and short-run production.
+The Jet Fusion 580 and Jet Fusion 380 are compact MJF systems for prototyping, design verification, and short-run production.
 The 580 Color produces full-color functional parts, while the 380 produces parts in standard white or gray.
 The build volume is 332 x 190 x 248 mm.
-These self-contained units do not require a separate processing station, making them suitable for engineering labs, universities, and smaller production environments.
+These self-contained units do not require a separate processing station.

 HP Metal Jet S100

-The Metal Jet S100 is HP's binder jetting platform for metal part production.
-It uses stainless steel (316L and 17-4PH) powder with a binding agent, followed by sintering to achieve fully dense metal parts.
+The Metal Jet S100 is HP's binder jetting platform for metal part production using stainless steel (316L and 17-4PH) powder with a binding agent, followed by sintering to achieve fully dense metal parts.
 The technology targets high-volume production of small, complex components for automotive, medical, and industrial applications.

 How to Sell Your Used HP 3D Printing System